python-poetry/poetry/docs/pyproject.md

 A path, or list of paths corresponding to the README file(s) of the package. **Optional**

-The file can be any format, but if you intend to publish to PyPI keep the [recommendations for a PyPI-friendly README]( https://packaging.python.org/en/latest/guides/making-a-pypi-friendly-readme/) in mind.
+The file(s) can be of any format, but if you intend to publish to PyPI keep the [recommendations for a PyPI-friendly README]( https://packaging.python.org/en/latest/guides/making-a-pypi-friendly-readme/) in mind.
 The path is relative to the directory containing the `pyproject.toml`.